ymadoff/ryba/shinken/arbiter/index.coffee.md

       # realms: must at least contain the 'All' realm
       shinken.config.realms.All ?= {}
-      shinken.config.realms.All.members ?= for k in Object.keys(shinken.config.realms) then k unless k is 'All'
+      shinken.config.realms.All.members ?= for k in Object.keys(shinken.config.realms) then k unless k is 'All' default_realm = false
+      for k, v of shinken.config.realms then if v.default is '1' throw Error 'Multiples default Realm detected.
+Please fix the configuration' if default_realm default_realm = true
+      shinken.config.realms.All.default = '1' unless default_realm

 ## Commands